scummvm/scummvm/doc/docportal/consoles/nintendo_switch.rst

 Copy the folders containing game files into the ``/switch/scummvm/`` folder on the microSD card.

-ScummVM on the Nintendo switch supports :doc:`Cloud functionality <../use_scummvm/connect_cloud>`.
+ScummVM on the Nintendo switch supports :doc:`cloud functionality <../use_scummvm/connect_cloud>`.

 For more information on how to add and play games, see the :doc:`../use_scummvm/add_play_games` page.

 Controls
 =================

-Default control mapping
+Default control map
 *********************************

 These controls can also be manually configured in the :doc:`Keymaps tab <../settings/keymaps>`.
 See the :doc:`../use_scummvm/keyboard_shortcuts` page for common keyboard shortcuts.

 .. |plus| raw:: html